vangoghworldwide/linkedart/README.md

 ### Inscriptions
 #### Signatures
 In Linked Art the textual content of an inscription, such as a signature, is a linguistic object that is carried by the artwork.
-We might want to capture physical charactersitcs of an inscription, such as the material or color.
-Therefore, we first model a part of the artwork to represent the inscription.
+As we might want to capture the physical charactersitcs of an inscription, such as the material or color, we first model a part of the artwork to represent the inscription.
 This part then carries the linguistic content of the inscription.
 ```json
 {
   "@context": "https://linked.art/ns/v1/linked-art.json",